allinbits/dither/README.md

 # Dither

-Transparent, uncensorable chat.
-Powered by the Cosmos Hub.
-Contributions are welcome!
+Transparent, uncensorable chat, powered by the Cosmos Hub.
+[Try it out](https://dither.chat).

-Try it out at [dither.chat](https://dither.chat).

 **Dither is experimental software, currently in alpha status**

-## Protocol
+## How does Dither work?

 Dither is a protocol built on top of the Cosmos Hub memo field.
-When end-users send transaction on the Cosmos Hub with memos in the following JSON format, the Dither indexing server will add the memo to a database.
-This index of memos, currently built on top of Firestore, is available to be read by any client.
+When accounts send transaction on the Cosmos Hub with memos in the following JSON format, the Dither Indexer will add the memo to a database.
+This database of memos, (currently built with Firestore), is available to be read by any client.

-Here's an example Cosmos Hub memo that will be accepted by the Dither indexing server.
+Here's an example Cosmos Hub memo that will be accepted by the Dither Indexer.

 ```
 {